Foggy Dew (English song): History and lyrics

-This pretty fair maid came to me, and how bitterly she did weep.

-She wept, she mourned, she tore her hair, crying, “Alas, what shall I do?

-This night I resolved to sleep with you, for fear of the foggy dew.”
+A. L. Lloyd wrote the following about the nature of the song and its regional variants:

+The following lyrics are the first two verses as sung by Norfolk farmworker and traditional singer Harry Cox in 1953:

 East Anglian version

 The East Anglian version of the song (which inspired A.L.
 Lloyd and Ye Vagabonds) appears to have been particularly popular.
 A.L.
 Lloyd recorded Douglas Morling of Eastbridge, Suffolk singing this variant in 1938 or 1939.
 Harry Cox was recorded singing this version of the song on different occasions in 1953 by Alan Lomax (available online via the Alan Lomax archive) and Peter Kennedy.
 Alec Bloomfield of Benhall, Suffolk was also recorded by Kennedy in 1952, and the recording can be heard on the British Library Sound Archive website.

 The tune used in these East Anglian versions was also used by Robert Burns from Ye Banks and Braes of Bonnie Doon.
 Peter Kennedy suggests that Burns may have heard the tune used in a "Border version", despite the fact that it seems particular to the East Anglian region.
 The tune has also been used for other traditional songs in Scotland, such as a recording of Maggie Stewart (Aunt of Jeannie Robertson) singing her version of Sir Hugh.